 Choose to focus on where God has placed you right now.
 Don’t rush ahead and long for things to change to bring contentment.
 Don’t grow worried not knowing if God has a spouse for you.
 No matter what lies ahead, God is using it to strengthen and shape you into a perfect instrument to be used for His glory.
-We weren’t created to have all our dreams come true, but to live a life glorifying to God and serving Him.
-Marriage isn’t a requirement to serve God, glorify Him and love others, and that’s what we were created for!
+Marriage isn’t a requirement to serve God, glorify Him and love others.
+We weren’t created to have all our dreams come true, but rather, to live a life glorifying to God and to serve Him.

 In the Old Testament we find that Hannah endured emotional trauma due to her inability to have children.
 It wasn’t something that God immediately provided for her, but it took time.
 Finally God provided her with a son, and many children to follow.
 I find that the things we pray about the most, and wait the longest for truly mean more when God blesses us with them.

 Don’t live your life waiting for God to change your present circumstances.
 Live your life for today, knowing that God is preparing the way for you.
 He’s guiding you each step and providing you with everything you need; all you need is the faith to keep moving and doing what God has placed in front of you.